Community Safety Resources

 Executive Summary: Urgent Action Needed to Support Vulnerable Communities

-Thrive’s Policy & Advocacy Steering Committee are raising alarms about the compounding crises caused by federal funding cuts, increased service demand, and growing fear among vulnerable communities, particularly immigrants.
-As safety net programs face reductions, nonprofits are struggling to meet rising needs while navigating misinformation, workforce shortages, and policy uncertainty.
-Immediate investment.
+Thrive’s Policy & Advocacy Steering Committee is sounding the alarm about escalating crises resulting from federal funding cuts, surging service demands, and heightened fear among vulnerable communities, especially immigrants.
+As safety net programs face reductions, nonprofits are increasingly challenged to meet growing needs while contending with misinformation, workforce shortages, and policy uncertainty.
+Immediate investment is urgently needed.

 Explore the resources below to see how other organizations are championing advocacy for the nonprofit sector.